WWWorm92/WWWorm92/README.md

 - 😎 I'm a programmer learning Python, HTML, C#.
 - 💡 Currently studying in Saint-Petersburg BSTU Voenmeh.
-- 🖥Most of the time I'm writing and learning Python and workin on freelance.
+- 🖥Most of the time I'm learning Python and working on freelance.

 ## 🤝 You can contact me